BoxOfOldTech/PiHole-ePaper-Display/README.md

 ###### The install:
 there are many ways to go from here, but this is what i did.

-* Insstall RaspberryPi Os Buster w/gui
+Insstall RaspberryPi Os Buster w/gui
-- choose language, login,..
+>choose language, login,..
-- set up ssh, i2c, spi, vnc, remote GPIO ..
+>set up ssh, i2c, spi, vnc, remote GPIO ..
-- install Mu or/and thorny (just to be able to edit script on the devise)
+>install Mu or/and thorny (just to be able to edit script on the devise)
-- rightclick net icon in topline - network setting - wlan0 - choos an static ip - turn wifi off/on
+>rightclick net icon in topline - network setting - wlan0 - choos an static ip - turn wifi off/on
-- now go via vnc
+>now go via vnc

 (GPIO are normaly already installed!! but else: "sudo apt-get install rpi.gpio")

-* this process is snipped from "https://pimylifeup.com/raspberry-pi-low-voltage-warning/"
+> this process is snipped from "https://pimylifeup.com/raspberry-pi-low-voltage-warning/"
  - edit: sudo nano /boot/config.txt
  - add line in bottom: avoid_warnings=1
  - save and exit
  - remove bat monitor: sudo apt remove lxplug-ptbatt
  - reboot

-* this process is snipped from "https://pi-hole.net/"
+! this process is snipped from "https://pi-hole.net/"
 - install: curl -sSL https://install.pi-hole.net | bash
 (it get some lang error wen doing via gui. but works)